VyankateshwarTaikar/NestJS_HelloWorld_app/README.md

 6. Decode and set up the SSH key.
 7. Deploy to EC2.

-# Explanation of Secrets
+# 🌟Explanation of Secrets
 1.SSH_PRIVATE_KEY_BASE64: Base64 encoded SSH private key.(that you got while you creating Ec2 instance )
 2.EC2_HOST: The EC2 instance's public IP or hostname.
 3.EC2_USER: The SSH user for the EC2 instance, typically ubuntu for Ubuntu AMIs.

-# Trigger Workflow:
+# 🌠Trigger Workflow:
 The workflow is triggered when there is a push to the main branch.

 ## Checkout Code: